-Photography and 3D Printing are a Perfect Pair
+Photography and 3D Printing: A Perfect Combination

-Preparing Your 3D Model for 3D Printing
+Preparing Your 3D Model for Printing

 Uploading a 3D model that is above the basic requirements for 3D printability can save time.
 One of the benefits in using the Shapeways custom 3D printing service is an automated printability analysis.
 This process occurs immediately after you upload your 3D model to Shapeways, choosing from a compatible 3D file type such as: